Three Years After Winning Investment on Shark Tank Malta… Here’s What Actually Happened.

 What this experience was really about was reclaiming authority over my own work.

-The value of the idea never belonged to the investor or the show, or anyone else, and it existed before the cameras and continues after them.
+The value of the idea never belonged to the investor, the show, or anyone else.
+It existed before the cameras and continues after them.

 Why I’m Sharing This Now

-Experiences like this have a way of forcing us to confront these questions directly.
-Stepping onto that stage forced me to articulate my vision clearly and publicly.
-And I had to have just enough belief in myself to do it.
+Experiences like this force us to confront these questions directly.
+Stepping onto that stage compelled me to articulate my vision clearly and publicly.
+I had to have just enough belief in myself to do it.
 For me, that was progress.

 In many ways, that is exactly what a Metox is.
-A moment where we stop looking outward for validation and return to our own centre.
+It’s a moment where we stop looking outward for validation and return to our own centre.

-If that idea resonates with you, I created a short starting point called the Metox Starter Session, designed to help people pause, reflect, and reconnect with their own direction.
+If that idea resonates with you, I created a short starting point called the Metox Starter Session.
+It’s designed to help people pause, reflect, and reconnect with their own direction.

 You can explore it here:

-Because in the end, no matter who validates your ideas, your business ultimately lives or dies by the work you continue to do.
+Ultimately, no matter who validates your ideas, your business lives or dies by the work you continue to do.
 Mine is still here.
 Six years and counting.
-I’m growing, evolving and transforming regardless of the beliefs of others, with or without help.
+I’m growing, evolving, and transforming regardless of the beliefs of others, with or without help.

 More About Metox Membership